MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-transform.md

 	              varsToKeep = c("age", "sex", "wkswork1", "incwage", "perwt"))
 	rxGetInfo(partWorkers, getVarInfo = TRUE)

 The result is a data set with 14,317 rows:

-	The result is a data set with 14,317 rows:
 	Data frame: partWorkers
 	Number of observations: 14317
 	Number of variables: 5